 It’s likely even though you have a new product you’ll need to perform updates.
 This is also something you’ll want to keep tabs on and make sure you maintain over the life of the product.

-I haven’t used any Lowrance products in quite some time but my My Humminbird account sends me an email every time a software update is released and let’s me know and there’s instructions provided with each update on how to perform the update on the sonar unit.
+I haven’t used any Lowrance products in quite some time but my My Humminbird account sends me an email every time a software update is released and lets me know and there are instructions provided with each update on how to perform the update on the sonar unit.

 Before doing this I always make sure to download my settings and GPS coordinates to an SD card to save them and more importantly make sure the unit is restored to the factory default settings.

-Assuring you’re running the latest software version will provide the best performance, compatability and the cleanest and clearest images on the screen.
+Assuring that you’re running the latest software version will provide the best performance, compatibility and the cleanest and clearest images on the screen.

 3. Power Importance and Interference